martinvonz/jj/docs/contributing.md

 ### Explanation

-These are ordered roughly in order of decreasing importance.
+These are listed roughly in order of decreasing importance.

 1. Nearly any change to `jj`'s interface will require writing or updating golden tests that use the [`insta`](https://insta.rs/) crate.
 To make